CynicDog/CynicDog.github.io/_posts/2024-06-12-quarkus-deploy-with-github-actions.md

 ```
 > The specified image tag above (`us.gcr.io/encoded-etching-425009-t7/archeio:1.0.0-SNAPSHOT`) is determined by the configuration set in the [application.properties](https://github.com/CynicDog/archeio/blob/746aca0e2316dc7243f89ede2abbd387f8969fcb/src/main/resources/application.properties#L21) file.
 The image tag corresponds to the container image we push to Google Cloud Platform's Container Registry using the command `mvn clean package -Dquarkus.container-image.build=true -Dquarkus.container-image.push=true`.
 Deployment to GCP will be detailed in the upcoming section.

-While fully grasping the concepts of Service and Deployment deserves a whole separate article, the generated configuration for them is simple and sticks to standard templates: Services expose your application to network traffic, while Deployments manage the rollout and scaling of your application instances.
+The manifest above is a standard, practical configuration generated for Kubernetes.
+Services expose your application to network traffic, while Deployments manage the rollout and scaling of your application instances.

+With the foundational Kubernetes configurations in place, our next step is to automate the deployment process using GitHub Actions for continuous integration and continuous deployment (CI/CD).

 ## 2. GitHub Actions: Powering Your Code with Automated Flow

-### Introduction to GitHub Actions
-- Overview of GitHub Actions
-- Benefits for CI/CD pipelines
-The GitHub Actions workflow is defined in a YAML file.
-Here’s a breakdown of the key components and steps involved:
+The Kubernetes-native features of Quarkus, combined with the effortless, daemonless generation of container images and manifests, make GitHub Actions a perfect fit for automating the deployment of our application to Google Kubernetes Engine (GKE).

+GitHub Actions doesn’t just automate your CI/CD pipelines—it supercharges them, making the build, test, and deployment processes feel effortless.
+Plus, with GitHub Actions, you’re not just getting a powerful automation tool; you’re also ensuring your credentials and sensitive data are handled with the utmost security, all within a runner-provided environment that keeps everything running securely.

 ### 1. Triggering the Workflow